ttbowen/mrwhale/README.md

 - Moderation and server management.
 - Server and global user levelling and ranking.
-- Fun commands such as 8ball, choose, meme, asciify and much more!
+- Fun commands such as conchshell, choose, meme, asciify and much more!
+- Ability to search wolfram, google, wiki and giphy.
+- Classic games including Hangman, minesweeper and rock. paper. scissors.
-- Play music/audio from YouTube.
+- Download and play music from YouTube.

 ## Installation